 10 reps per side

 Stand upright with a dumbbell in each hand by your sides.
-Step forward with one leg and lower your back kneed to the ground, keeping your torso upright.
+Step forward with one leg and lower your back knee to the ground, keeping your torso upright.
 Try not to let your front knee extend past the toes on that same foot.
 Press off of the front leg and bring your front foot back in line with your other.

-Stand with your feet wider than shoulder width apart.
+Stand with your feet wider than shoulder-width apart.
 Hold a dumbbell vertically up by your chest.
 Shift your weight onto your left foot while picking up the toes of your right foot, allowing the heel to rotate as needed.
 Descend into a lateral lunge, pushing your hips back and keeping your left foot planted.
-Also focus on keeping your right leg completely straight and your chest upright.
+Also, focus on keeping your right leg completely straight and your chest upright.
 This exercise isn’t meant to be performed fast, so take your time and feel the stretch.
 Push off your left foot and return to starting position.
 Repeat to the other side.

 Start standing up tall with a dumbbell in each hand.
 Lower the dumbbells to the ground and kick your feet back, so that you end in a plank position with your hands on the dumbbells.
 Bring your feet forward and stand back up with the dumbbells.

 Stand with a dumbbell in each hand.
 Lower the weights to the floor by pushing your hips back and slightly bending your knees.
 Stand up fast and swing the dumbbells up to your shoulders.
 Use the momentum from your hips rather than standing and doing a curl.

 Standing with your feet shoulder-width apart and holding dumbbells up on your shoulders.
 Squat down pushing your hips back and your knees out.
 As your come back up from the squat press the weight over your head, ending with your arms straight up.
 Bring the dumbbells back to your shoulders and lower into a squat for the next rep.